filipw/Strathweb.CacheOutput/README.md

 Obviously, multiple attributes are supported.
 You can also invalidate methods from separate controller:

-        [InvalidateCache("Get", typeof(OtherController))] //this will invalidate Get in a different controller [InvalidateCache("Get")] //this will invalidate Get in this controller public void Post(Team value)
+        [InvalidateCacheOutput("Get", typeof(OtherController))] //this will invalidate Get in a different controller [InvalidateCacheOutput("Get")] //this will invalidate Get in this controller public void Post(Team value)
         {
             //do stuff